bilgehnbilge/Rebuplic-Full-Size/README.md

-# Cumhuriyet-Arşiv
+# Republic Archive

-Cumhuriyet Arşiv içerisindeki sayfaları tam boyutlu görüntülemeyi sağlayan Chrome ve Firefox eklentisi.
+Chrome and Firefox plugin for full-size viewing of pages in Republic Archive.